ludo237/php-updater/README.md

 ## How it works?

+* Clone this repository
-Just run `bash php-updater.sh` and the script will do the rest for you
+* Run `bash php-updater.sh` and the script will do the rest for you, sometimes during the process the script will ask you for **sudo** password.

 ## TODOs